CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: Evaluation

 \subsection{Procedure}

-To compare \sys{} and \baseline{}, we used a within-subject design.
+We chose a within-subjects design to compare \sys{} and \baseline{}.
+Each study session lasted about $60$-$75$ minutes, and participants were compensated with CAD$\$30$.
+The study was approved by the university’s ethics review board.
 We began the study by giving the participant an overview of the study procedure.
-Users completed a consent form and a pre-study questionnaire that collected their demographic information education level and Python proficiency.
-We randomly assigned a task category (machine learning or data visualization) to each participant.
-Every participant completed two Python programming tasks based on their assigned category, one using \sys{} and the other using \baseline{}.
-Before each task, participants were given a tutorial on the system and a chance to try it out.
-Once they felt comfortable, participants had up to 12 minutes to attempt the task.
-They were encouraged to vocalize their thought process during task completion.
-After each task, participants completed a post-task questionnaire evaluating the usability and utility of \sys{} and \baseline{}.
-Usability was measured using the UMUX-LITE scale which is directly related to the SUS score \cite{lewis2013umuxlite}, and the NASA-TLX scale for perceived cognitive load~\cite{hart1988development}.
-Utility was measured using self-defined Likert scale items (Fig.~\ref{fig:self-likert}).
-At the end, we conducted a semi-structured interview to gain user insights about the systems and to understand their behaviour during task completion.
+Participants completed a consent form and a pre-study questionnaire that collected their demographic information and education level.
+Each participant was allocated to one of two distinct task categories, which included machine learning and data visualization. \rv{To prevent participants from simply copying and pasting the questions into the editor, we presented the assigned tasks as screenshots rather than text.} Every participant completed two Python programming tasks based on their assigned category, one using \sys{} and the other using \baseline{}. \rv{ Participants were assigned to tasks and categories using a Latin square design, ensuring an equal distribution of each condition (baseline or system) across participants and counterbalancing all task-category combinations.}

+Before each task, participants received a tutorial on both \sys{} and \baseline{}, followed by a $5-10$ minute practice session for each condition.
+Participants then had up to $12$ minutes to attempt each task within the assigned category. \rv{Participants determined the completion of the task based on their satisfaction and judgment.
+If they finished a task early, they would notify the experimenter to proceed to the next task.
+Participants received incentives (CAD$\$5$) if they correctly met all the criteria specified for the tasks.
+They were also asked to think aloud while completing the task~\cite{fonteyn1993description}.} After each task, participants completed a post-task questionnaire evaluating the usability and utility of \sys{} and \baseline{}.
+Usability was measured using the UMUX-LITE scale, which is directly related to the SUS score \cite{lewis2013umuxlite}, and the NASA-TLX scale for perceived cognitive load~\cite{hart1988development}~(Appendix~\ref{appendix:umux}).
+Utility was measured using self-defined Likert scale items~(Appendix~\ref{appendix:umux}).
+In the end, we conducted a semi-structured interview to gain participants' insights about both \sys{} and \baseline{} and to understand their behaviour during the task. \rv{Additionally, we recorded participants' screen activity and later played it back to assist them in recalling and explaining their observed behaviours during the task after the recall test.
+Both \sys{} and \baseline{} logged various types of events based on participants' interactions across the timeline, including code editing, prompt authoring, and prompt editing.}